Prafukl/Prafukl/README.md

 - ☁️ **AWS (Amazon Web Services):** Skilled in building and deploying applications on AWS cloud infrastructure.
 Familiar with various AWS services including Amazon S3, EC2, Lambda, and RDS.

-- ☁️ **GCP (Google Cloud Platform):** Proficient in leveraging Google Cloud Platform for developing and deploying scalable applications.
-Experienced with GCP services like Google Cloud Storage, Compute Engine, and BigQuery.

-- ☁️ **File Cloud Services:** Well-versed in utilizing file cloud services for storing and managing files securely.
-Experienced with services like Dropbox, Google Drive, and OneDrive for seamless file storage and sharing.

 #### Languages and Tools: